Social Engineering: Breaching Without A Trace, A Case Study

 At this stage of the engagement, we thought it necessary to inform our client of our successful intrusion to gain control of critical assets without detection.
 Initially, they were skeptical because no alerts were triggered, and no unusual activity was detected.
 To confirm the compromise, we directed them to the Netragard accounts we had created.
 Upon realization of the gravity of our access, they expressed their appreciation for our efforts, but were perplexed as to how we achieved this without detection.

-We then explained that when attackers are able to compromise & operate from legitimate user accounts, particularly administrative accounts, their activities do not usually generate alerts.
+When attackers are able to compromise & operate from legitimate user accounts, particularly administrative accounts, their activities don’t usually generate alerts.
 Additionally, we highlighted that by utilizing passive reconnaissance techniques and social engineering, we were able to avoid generating any traffic on their network until we reset Sam’s password and authenticated it to their remote access system.

 Key Takeaways